SubsonicPepe/Pepix/How-To-Verify.md

 The Creator team will manually check that:
 1. The Tx originated from the wallet holding your Pepix.
-2. The memo matches your Pepix ID and Discord handle.
+2. The "nonce" amount matches your Pepix ID and Discord handle.

 ---